 This condition is defined by a clicking feeling in the forefoot followed by a sharp shooting pain or sensation of numbness or pins and needles extending to the end of the toes.
 It is caused by irritation, pressure, or injury to a nerve leading to the toes – often as a result of walking barefoot.

 If you live with diabetes, you should never walk barefoot – especially if you have impaired circulation or neuropathy.
 Minor traumas that usually heal quickly can easily become infected and develop ulcers – and unnoticed problems can escalate quickly.

 Did you know there are 12 diabetes-related amputations performed at Australian hospitals every day?

-Even slipping on a pair of thongs beside the pool or to head to the beach goes a long way to protecting the soles of your feet from burns, cuts or diseases.
+Although walking barefoot is tempting, try to avoid doing so when going outside – and avoid entirely if you are diabetic.
+Even slipping on a pair of thongs beside the pool or to head to the beach goes a long way to protecting the soles of your feet from burns, cuts and diseases.